 How Do Courts Calculate Spousal Maintenance?

-The court is required to limit the duration of a maintenance order to the shortest reasonable period that allows the spouse seeking support to earn sufficient income to provide for his or her own minimum reasonable needs.
+The court determines the maximum duration of a maintenance order by the shortest reasonable period, allowing the spouse seeking support to earn sufficient income to provide for their minimum reasonable needs.
 The maximum duration of spousal support is five years if the spouses were married to each other for at least 10 years but not more than 20 years.

-When is Spousal Support Applicable?
+When Is Spousal Support Applicable?

 Not every marriage will involve spousal maintenance payments.
-The court may only grant alimony if the spouse seeking maintenance will lack sufficient property on dissolution of the marriage to provide for their minimum reasonable needs.
+The court may only grant alimony if the one spouse seeking maintenance will lack sufficient property on dissolution of the marriage to provide for their minimum reasonable needs.
 Additionally, at least one of the following circumstances must apply:

 - The spouse seeking maintenance is unable to earn sufficient income to provide for their minimum reasonable needs because of an incapacitating physical or mental disability; or